VITAS Healthcare: History

 VITAS began in 1978 as a nonprofit hospice in South Florida, founded in part by Hugh Westbrook, a Methodist minister, and Esther Colliflower, a nurse.

 Their first patient was Emmy Philhour.
-The organization then became known as Hospice Care, Incorporated, and eventually, VITAS Healthcare.
+The organization then became known as Hospice Care Inc, and eventually, VITAS Healthcare.

 In 1979, Florida became the first state to have a hospice licensure law.
 Westbrook and another VITAS founder, Don Gaetz, played a crucial role in passing the Hospice Care Reimbursement Act in 1982 that made hospice a Medicare benefit.

+The company changed its name to VITAS Innovative Hospice Care in the early 1990s.
+The name draws on the Latin word "vitas," meaning "lives," and reflects the company's mission to preserve the quality of life for those with a limited time to live.

+VITAS also played a significant role in providing patient care and developing HIV/AIDS treatment protocols during the AIDS crisis of the 1980s and 1990s, a period when patients with the disease faced widespread rejection, stigma and fear.
+In Miami, VITAS was the only hospice offering dedicated care teams for AIDS patients.

+In 2000, VITAS founder Hugh A. Westbrook donated $13.5 million to Duke University to create the National Institute on Care at the End of Life, established to advance education, research and caregiving for the terminally ill.

 In 2004, VITAS was acquired by Cincinnati-based Chemed for $400 million.
-Timothy S. O'Toole served as Chief Executive Officer (CEO) from 2004 when Chemed purchased VITAS until his retirement in June 2016.
+Timothy S. O'Toole served as chief executive officer (CEO) from 2004 when Chemed purchased VITAS until his retirement in June 2016.
 Nicholas M. Westfall was appointed CEO in 2016 and named chairman and CEO in 2024 before stepping down in July 2025.

-In July 2025, Joel L. Wherley, who previously served as president and chief operating officer (COO), was appointed president and CEO, succeeding Nick Westfall.
+In July 2025, Joel L. Wherley, who was president and chief operating officer (COO), was appointed president and CEO, succeeding Nick Westfall.
 Wherley joined VITAS in 2016 as senior vice president of operations and was promoted to executive vice president and COO in 2017 and again in 2024 to president and COO.